 How to follow a Low Gi Diet.

 Make an Internet search for any fad diet and you are likely to get as many hits claiming it is nonsense as those claiming it revolutionises weight loss.
 But, here's the thing about low-GI; it's not a fad and there are no medical journal articles or scientific studies that say it isn't a healthy dietary concept.
+Eating low-GI is a key nutrition message that goes hand-in-hand with other healthy eating guidelines such as eat less saturated fats and eat more fruit and vegetables.

 The Glycemic Index (GI) was devised about 20 years ago when researchers looked closer at the dietary recommendations for diabetics; which was to eat more complex carbohydrates (starch) because they took longer to process and digest than simple carbohydrates (sugar).
 What the researchers discovered was that the effect of a carbohydrate on blood-glucose levels was not determined by the sugar or starch.
 For example, we now know that the effect chocolate has on blood-glucose is actually lower than potatoes.
 That doesn't mean chocolate is healthy — but I'll get to that later.